Maxwe59/Ascii-Chess-on-the-Terminal/README.md

 # Ascii Chess on the Terminal

- Exactly what the title implies
+### Features:

-Features:
+> Fully implemented chess, standard piece rule-restrictions (no piece hopping, piece movement enforcement, turn restrictments)

->arrow keys to toggle row and collumns and select a piece
+> arrow keys to toggle row and collumns and select a piece (controled by user inputs AWSD), press enter to select a piece, enter a second time to move to the desired location

->no multiplayer or ai feature
+> no multiplayer or ai feature, purely singleplayer.

 How 2 use: